How do you teach UI and UX?

 In a nutshell, affinity mapping is putting a bunch of sticky notes with ideas on them on a wall and then grouping them based on their similarities (affinities).

-Students learn how clustering information in an organized manner can be one of the most valuable methods to extracting insights during the design process.
+Students learn how clustering information in an organized manner can be one of the most valuable methods of extracting insights during the design process.

 Wireframing

-A wireframe is a schematic or blueprint that is useful for helping designers and programmers think and communicate about the structure of the software or website you’re building.
+A wireframe is a schematic or blueprint used by designers and programmers to communicate ideas about the structure of the software or website they are building.

 In the wireframe stage, students learn to plan the layout and interaction of their interfaces.